Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Related Work

 \section{Related Work}

-The clear need for automated segmentation and interpretation of intravascular OCT images has motivated the development of methods that tackle the challenges and artifacts presented by typical intravascular OCT data.
+The clear need for simplified interpretation of intravascular OCT images has motivated the development of automated methods, with a focus on lumen segmentation, that tackle the challenges and artifacts presented by typical intravascular OCT data.

-OCT axial A-lines are independently acquired along the radial direction of the vessel in cylindrical coordinates as the probe rotates.
+OCT A-lines are independently acquired along the radial direction of the vessel in cylindrical coordinates as the probe rotates.
 Simultaneously, the core of the catheter is pulled back through the vessel, resulting in a helical scan pattern.
-Contemporary IV-OCT reconstructs individual A-lines from measurements in the frequency domain and visualizes the logarithm of the power of the reconstructed signal on the dB scale.
+Contemporary IV-OCT reconstructs individual A-lines from measurements in the frequency domain and visualizes the logarithm of the power of the reconstructed signal (dB).
+The presence of the guidewire, used to safely deploy the intravascular imaging catheter, casts a shadow on the vessel wall.
+The resulting intrinsic discontinuity even in the lumen signal creates an artifact that needs to be addressed by all analysis approaches.
 Prior signal processing techniques aimed to analyze A-lines independently in order to exploit the rich characteristics of the OCT signal~\cite{moraes2013automatic,bologna2019automatic,macedo2015bifurcation,macedo2016robust,akbar2019automated}.